Are New Balance 574 Good for Running?

 The New Balance 574 is one of the most iconic sneakers ever made.
 Loved for its retro style and comfort, it’s remained popular since its debut in 1988.
 But it was originally designed as more of a lifestyle shoe.
 So are New Balance 574s actually good for running?
 Let’s take a closer look.

-Outsole and Midsole
+Outsole And Midsole

 The outsole of the New Balance 574 features a durable rubber compound in a unique zigzag pattern that provides decent traction and flexibility.
 The EVA foam midsole cushions your feet while running, though it’s not quite as responsive or well-cushioned as most performance running shoes today.
 Overall, the 574 offers a moderate level of shock absorption and energy return suitable for casual runs.